Why do this problem?

 What are you curious about?

-Learners could make a similar puzzle with the least amount of information given so that it can still be done.
-They could then swap puzzles with someone else.
+Learners could make a similar challenge with the least amount of information given so that it can still be done.
+They could then swap with someone else.
 Missing Multipliers

 would make a great follow-up to this one.

 Some learners might find it helpful to start by looking for the number which is used twice.
 A multiplication square would support those who are struggling to remember table facts.
 Tables Teaser